p15theo2/Track-popularity-database/README.md

             features = [0,0,0,0,0,0,0,0,0,0,0,0,0]
             writer.writerow(features)
 ```
-The following code was used to find the best k for the k-NN algorithm (using numpy,pandas and sklearn).
+The following code was used to find the best k for the k-NN algorithm (using numpy,pandas and sklearn):

 ```python
 temp = 0